mizosoft/methanol/docs/caching.md

     To avoid surprises, make sure the disk directory is exclusively owned by a single cache instance as long as it's open and nothing else.
 The cache enforces that to some degree by complaining with an `IOException` if it's initialized with a directory that's already in use by another instance in the same or a different JVM.
+Note that you can use the same `HttpCache` with multiple clients.

 ## Usage